Mike Winkelmann: Louis Vuitton

+VJ Loops

+Between 2009 and 2019, Beeple created VJ Loops.
+The short abstract digital art pieces were released under Creative Commons and are free for any use.
+They have been downloaded millions of times for use at thousands of live events all over the world.
+The clips are intended as source material for creatives all over the world and number in the hundreds.

 NFT sales

-In February 2021, Winkelmann started selling non-fungible tokens, digital tokens associated with works of art whose ownership is verified by a blockchain.
-The first two Beeple NFTs were sold at an auction at ETHDenver, and more were sold on Nifty Gateway in November 2020.
+In February 2020, Winkelmann started selling non-fungible tokens, digital tokens associated with works of art whose ownership is verified by a blockchain.
+The first sale of a Beeple NFT titled "SUPER EXTRACTION" took place at ETH Denver in February 2020., and more were sold on Nifty Gateway in November 2020.
 One of these NFTs, Crossroad, would change into one of two animations depending on the victor of the 2020 United States presidential election; it was sold for $66,666.66 and resold for $6.7 million in February 2021.
 The NFT associated with Everydays: the First 5000 Days, a collage of images from the "Everydays" series, was put up for auction at Christie's on February 25 and sold for $69,400,000 on March 11, 2021.
 This was the first NFT to be sold by a legacy auction house, and is the first sale at Christie's that could be paid in Ether.
 In March 2021 Beeple called NFTs an "irrational exuberance bubble".